 A preferable approach is to identify causes that are traditionally within the municipal court jurisdiction and deal with them directly.
-In the proposed legislation, these causes are listed in new Section 85 of the Code of Civil Procedure and are identified as "Chapter 5.1 civil matters."
-In a county in which the courts have not unified, the municipal court would have jurisdiction of Chapter 5.1 civil matters.
-In a county in which the courts have unified, the superior court would have original jurisdiction of Chapter 5.1 civil matters, but such matters would be governed by economic litigation procedures, local appeal, filing fees, and the other procedural distinctions that characterize these causes in a municipal court.
+In the proposed legislation, these causes are listed in new Section 85 of the Code of Civil Procedure and are identified as "limited cases."
+In a county in which the courts have not unified, the municipal court would have jurisdiction of limited cases.
+In a county in which the courts have unified, the superior court would have original jurisdiction of limited cases, but such cases would be governed by economic litigation procedures, local appeal, filing fees, and the other procedural distinctions that characterize these causes in a municipal court.